harry-oestreicher/umr_streamlit_eda/README.md

 ## Overview

-This MVP explores the risk factors related to underage migrant youths.
+This MVP is an exploratory data analysis tool to examine the risk factors related to underage migrant youths.

 ![GIS EDA](src/images/umr_streamlit_eda1.png "screenshot")